Dubai Sports Council Receives Italy Manager Mancini, Presents Him With Mohammed Bin Rashid’s ‘My Story’ - UrduPoint

 Dubai Sports Council Receives Italy Manager Mancini, Presents Him With Mohammed Bin Rashid’s ‘My Story’

-Dubai Sports Council received current Italy national football team manager Roberto Mancini at its headquarters yesterday, and presented the former Manchester City and Inter Milan boss with a copy of “My Story”, the anecdotal memoir of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of UAE and Ruler of Dubai

-DUBAI (UrduPoint / Pakistan Point News - 8th Dec, 2020) Dubai Sports Council received current Italy national football team manager Roberto Mancini at its headquarters yesterday, and presented the former Manchester City and Inter Milan boss with a copy of “My Story”, the anecdotal memoir of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President and Prime Minister of UAE and Ruler of Dubai.
+DUBAI, (UrduPoint / Pakistan Point News / WAM - 08th Dec, 2020) The Dubai Sports Council, DSC, received current Italy national football team manager Roberto Mancini at its headquarters yesterday and presented the former Manchester City and Inter Milan boss with a copy of "My Story", the anecdotal memoir of His Highness Sheikh Mohammed Bin Rashid Al Maktoum, Vice President, Prime Minister and Ruler of Dubai.

-His Excellency Saeed Hareb, Secretary General of Dubai Sports Council, received Mancini in the presence of Nasser Aman Al Rahma, Assistant Secretary General of Dubai Sports Council, and gave the 56-year-old a tour of the Council’s headquarters, as well as a brief on the role Dubai Sports Council plays in promoting sports at different levels, as well as in developing Dubai’s sports sector and attracting investments, and in organising and supporting different local and international sports events.
+Saeed Hareb, Secretary-General of the DSC, received Mancini in the presence of Nasser Aman Al Rahma, Assistant Secretary-General of the DSC, and gave the 56-year-old a tour of the council’s headquarters.
+He briefed Mancini on the role of the DSC in promoting sports at different levels, developing its sports sector and attracting investments, as well as in organising and supporting different local and international sports events.

-Mancini thanked HE Saeed Hareb and Dubai Sports Council for their hospitality, and congratulated the Council for the great job it is doing in promoting Dubai as one of the top sporting destinations of the world.
-He also expressed his admiration for Dubai’s visionary leadership for creating an oasis of peace, tolerance and security, and named Dubai as one of his and his family’s favourite places in the world.
+Mancini thanked Hareb and the DSC for their hospitality and congratulated the council for the great job it is doing in promoting Dubai as one of the top sporting destinations of the world.
+He also expressed his admiration for Dubai’s visionary leadership for creating an oasis of peace, tolerance and security.

-Mancini arrived at Manchester City following impressive managerial stints at cash-strapped Fiorentina and Lazio, and Inter Milan, where won three consecutive Serie A titles, as well as two Coppa Italia and two Supercoppa Italiana.
-At Inter, he was at the helm of an Italian record 17 consecutive league game victories as well, a streak that stretched almost half of the 2006-2007 season.
+Mancini arrived at Manchester City following impressive managerial stints at cash-strapped Fiorentina and Lazio, and Inter Milan, where he won three consecutive Serie A titles, as well as two Coppa Italia and two Supercoppa Italiana.
+At Inter, he was at the helm of an Italian record of 17 consecutive league game victories, a streak that stretched almost half of the 2006-2007 season.

 In 1997, after 15 years at Sampdoria, Mancini left to join Lazio, where he won another league title (1999-2000), as well as the European Cup Winners' Cup (1998-99), the UEFA Super Cup (1999), two more Coppa Italia titles and a Supercoppa Italiana.